 - Nicholas' incompetence and the love he had for his family are played up.
-His accomplishments, while not being able to stop revolution did led to some improvements in Russian lives, are not touched upon, nor is his blatant racism and antisemitism.
+His accomplishments, while not being able to stop the revolution did led to some improvements in Russian lives, are not touched upon, nor is his blatant racism and anti-Semitism.

 - Pyotr Stolypin is portrayed as a reformist.
-But he also implemented a series of Kangaroo Courts in response to the 1905 revolution that were so notorious for hanging people, the noose was nicknamed "Stolypin's necktie".
+But he also implemented a series of Kangaroo Courts in response to the 1905 revolution that were so notorious for hanging people, the rope nooses used in these executions was nicknamed "Stolypin's neckties".

 - Ill Girl: Ill boy, in the case of Tsarevich Alexei, afflicted with hemophilia.
 Averted somewhat in the film's version of Alexei, who is not the stereotypical cute ill child, but thirsts for revenge against the Reds.

-- Intermission: In those days three-hour movies would have one in the middle.
+- Intermission: In those days three-plus-hour movies would have one in the middle.

 - In the Back: How Rasputin gets it, after the poisoned cakes and wine don't work.

-- Jerkass with a Heart of Gold: The first set of guards tasked to keep an eye on the deposed Romanovs.
+- Jerkass with a Heart of Gold: The first set of guards tasked to keep watch on the deposed Romanovs.
 They're rough, and some of them are rather crude, but they are decent men at heart, especially the commander.

 - The Dowager Empress Marie is very harsh and critical of her son and daughter-in-law and definitely believes in an autocracy, but one can only think that Nicholas could have avoided a lot of trouble if he listened to her about governing Russia and keeping Alexandra away.